 Even when this setting is on, it probably won’t use a lot of cellular data.
 Over the course of nine months, Wi-Fi Assist had only used 254 MB of my cellular data.
 That’s less than 29 MB per month!

 Three Important iPhone Data Saving Tips You May Already Be Aware Of

 1. Use Wi-Fi Instead Of Data

 Always use Wi-Fi when it’s available.
-Whether at Starbucks, McDonalds, the Library, or at home, make sure your iPhone is connected to Wi-Fi.
-Check out this Apple support article called iOS: Connecting to Wi-Fi for instructions about how to connect to Wi-Fi using your iPhone.
+Whether at Starbucks, McDonalds, the library, or at home, make sure your iPhone is connected to Wi-Fi.
+Open Settings and tap Wi-Fi.
+First, make sure the switch at the top of the screen next to Wi-Fi is on.

-One of the great features of the iPhone is that once you’ve connected to a Wi-Fi network the first time, your iPhone remembers that connection and automatically connects to that Wi-Fi network when it’s in range.
+One of the great features of the iPhone is that once you’ve connected to a Wi-Fi network the first time, it remembers that connection and automatically connects to that Wi-Fi network when it’s in range.
 Given the choice, your iPhone should always use Wi-Fi instead of mobile data.

 2. Limit Streaming of Video and Music

 It’s important to be aware of what uses the most data when you use your iPhone.
 Streaming video and music typically use the most mobile data in the shortest amount of time.
 It’s important, therefore, to limit your use of video streaming apps like YouTube, TikTok, and Netflix when you’re on Wi-Fi.